CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/api/json_rpc_methods.md

 ### authenticate

-Authenticate with the service using JWT token or API key.
+Authenticate with the service using JWT token.

 **Authentication:** Not required (this method handles authentication)

 **Parameters:**

-- auth_token: string - JWT token or API key (required)
+- auth_token: string - JWT token (required)

 **Returns:** Authentication result with user role and session information

 **Status:** ✅ Implemented

-**Implementation:** Validates JWT tokens or API keys using golang-jwt/jwt/v4, extracts user role and permissions, and establishes authenticated session for subsequent requests.
+**Implementation:** Validates JWT tokens using golang-jwt/jwt/v4, extracts user role and permissions, and establishes authenticated session for subsequent requests.

 **Example:**